two-hundred/celerity-docs/docs/blueprint/specification.md

 The most common use cases are likely to be managing cloud infrastructure and backend applications. (e.g. AWS services or a Celerity application)

 When defined in a blueprint, resources are mappings keyed by a name for the resource that is unique to a blueprint.

+At least one resource must be defined in a blueprint if there are no [includes](#include).

 **type**